Rules

 Little League Rest Day Requirements

-Little League requires mandatory rest days for pitchers based on how many pitches they throw in a game.
+Little League requires mandatory rest days for pitchers based on how many pitches they throw in a game (see the daily pitch count limits by age).
 A pitcher who throws 1-20 pitches can pitch again the next day with zero rest.
 A pitcher who throws 66 or more pitches must rest 4 full calendar days before pitching again.
+The full days rest chart is below.
 Violating rest day rules can result in a game forfeit.

 | Pitches Thrown in a Day | Required Rest Days |